CamiloCCarvalho/Exercises-PHP/06-plusMinus/description.md

 # Explanation

 There are  positive numbers,  negative numbers, and  zero in the array.

-T   he proportions of occurrence are positive: , negative:  and zeros: .
+The proportions of occurrence are positive: , negative:  and zeros: .